Charge-dependent spectral softenings of primary cosmic-rays below the knee

 \end{enumerate}

-\textbf{Background subtraction.} An MC-based template fit is performed on the charge distribution to estimate the background contamination within the selected charge windows for each species, as shown in Figure \ref{fig-temfit}.
+\textbf{Background subtraction}\\ An MC-based template fit is performed on the charge distribution to estimate the background contamination within the selected charge windows for each species, as shown in as shown in Figure \ref{fig-temfit}.
 In these figures, the hatched regions show the \textsc{Geant4} simulated charge distributions of given particle species, and the red solid lines show the total contribution of relevant species.
 Good match between the data and the simulation can be obtained.

 The contamination for target nuclei are estimated through computing the fractions of adjacent nuclei in the specified charge window according to the MC templates.
 For proton and helium, their cross-contamination dominate the backgrounds, which are estimated to be less than 4\% and 5\%, respectively, in the whole energy range.
 For carbon, in the lower-energy region, the dominant background arises from the fragmentation of heavier nuclei (particularly oxygen).
-For oxygen, however, the abundances of neighboring heavier elements such as fluorine are substantially lower than that of oxygen itself, and hence the fragmentation from heavier nuclei contributes very little to the background.
 At high energies, above the TeV scale, high-abundance helium nuclei can produce showers in the calorimeter that spawn back-scattered secondaries penetrating the PSD strips.
 This leads to an overestimation of the reconstructed charge and introduces a non-negligible contamination in both carbon and oxygen samples.
 Consequently, the total contamination ratios for carbon and oxygen increase from 0.5\% and 0.4\% at 100 GeV to 2.4\% and 1.8\% at 50 TeV, respectively.
 For iron, both lighter nuclei (chromium, manganese) and heavier ones (e.g., cobalt and nickel) are far less abundant than iron itself.
 Moreover, the iron signal is sufficiently large that the impact of back-scattered shower particles on charge reconstruction is negligible.
 Therefore, the contamination ratio of the iron sample remains within 3\% in the whole energy range.